Geoff Smith (runner): Biography

 Smith was born in Liverpool and was a member of the Liverpool Harriers.

 At the 1980 Olympics Games in Moscow, he represented Great Britain in the 10,000 metres.
 He finished second behind Barry Smith in the 10,000 metres event at the 1981 AAA Championships.

 He ran a sub-four-minute mile in 1982, recording 3:55 minutes in Wales.
 In 1982 he won the world class Bermuda 10K on a very hilly course in a record time of 28:14, although many world class runners have attempted this race over the years since, none have been any closer than 54 seconds behind this record.
 He finished second behind Charlie Spedding at the 1983 AAA Championships.

 Smith's best time in the marathon was 2:09:08, when he finished second to Rod Dixon in the New York City Marathon in 1983, his first attempt at the marathon distance.
 Smith only lost by nine seconds.
 He won the 1984 Boston Marathon by over four minutes.
 He was the last person to win the Boston Marathon before the race organizers began giving out prize money to the winners.

 Smith worked as a firefighter for ten years in the United Kingdom, joining the profession straight out of high school.
-He later went back to study, enrolling at Providence College in Rhode Island at the age of 26 in 1980.
+He later went back to study, enrolling at Providence College and competing for the Providence Friars track and field team in Rhode Island at the age of 26 in 1980.
 He remained in the United States and began working as a middle school teacher and lives in Mattapoisett, Massachusetts as of 2004.
-He ceased running the Boston Marathon after 1990 and stopped running completely in the early 1990s, having suffered hip problems since birth.
-He has had both hips replaced and has started running again in June 2013.
-He coaches local runners South of Boston.
+He ceased running competitively in 1990 after he was injured in a fall and has had both hips replaced.
+He began running again, and is involved in coaching and race management in southeastern Massachusetts.